 An Illustration of the Poseidon Low Cost Water Bottle Filter Unit that Fits Any Standard PET Water Bottle

-In 2017, led by Dr Kheng Lim Goh of Newcastle University in Singapore with co-PI Dr Vladimir Zivkovic of Newcastle University UK, the research secured additional funding from EPSRC Partnering for GCRF, allowing for prototypes of the filter device to be fabricated and initial fielding sampling and testing.
-In 2018, Dr Pooria Pasbakhsh, representing Monash University Malaysia, led the project, obtaining mobility grant funding, allowing for a series of workshop to be run where issues of current interest were presented and debated, attended by NGOs, industry professionals as well as academics.
-Several important ideas were picked up during the debates, including the issue of tracking the filtration devices when they are enroute to the distribution sites of the disaster area, to ensure that help is directed successfully to the disaster area, and the long term environmental impact of these filtration devices.
+In 2018, Dr Pooria Pasbakhsh, Monash University Malaysia, obtaining a mobility grant funding, allowing for a series of workshop to be run where issues of current interest were presented and debated, attended by NGOs, industry professionals as well as academics.
+Several important ideas were developed during the discussion, including the issue of tracking the filtration devices when they are enroute to the distribution sites of the disaster area, to ensure that help is directed successfully to the disaster area, and the long term environmental impact of these filtration devices.

 Photo of Dr Pooria Pasbakhsh (right) and Dr Rangika De Silva (left) sharing ideas on the Poseidon unit at SLINTEC